individkid/sidegeo/README.md

 Configuration/history files consist of commands.
 User input appends to file.
 Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.
 Incorrectly formatted commands are treated as intervening text.
 Correctly formatted commands with incorrect arguments from files cause warnings the first few times, then cause the remainder of the file to be ignored.
 Incorrect arguments on the command line cause warnings only.
 Command formats are specified by lists of the following subexpressions.

-  * Skip - match and discard to pass, or mismatch and rewind to fail
+  * Dis - match and discard to pass, or mismatch to fail
-  * Not - mismatch and rewind to pass, or match and rewind to fail
+  * Not - mismatch discard and rewind to pass, or match to fail
-  * While - match consume repeat, or mismatch rewind, to pass
+  * While - match repeat, or mismatch discard and rewind, to pass
-  * Loop - match consume repeat to pass
+  * Loop - match repeat to pass
-  * Char White Text Int Float - match and consume to pass
+  * Char White Text Int Float - match to pass
   * Term - produce to pass

-For example, a whitespace delimited nonempty string optionally preceded by whitespace is matched by Skip,2,While,1,White,Char,While,3,Not,1,White,Char.
+For example, a whitespace delimited nonempty string optionally preceded by whitespace is matched by Dis,2,While,1,White,Char,While,3,Not,1,White,Char.

   * --plane takes three scalars to set up for classify
   * --point takes vector for construct and classify